rajmundHutar/hydro-game/README.md

 # Hydro
 Connect pipes into one big conduit

-You can play teh game here: http://www.rajmund.cz/projects/hydro/
+You can play the game here: http://www.rajmund.cz/projects/hydro/